kazurayam/VisualTestingInKatalonStudio/README.md

-Using Materials --- a demostration
+Visual Testing in Katalon Studio using Materials
 ======

 TO BE WRITTEN YET